Kalankrit/Real-TIme-Emotion-Detection/README.md

 ### Pre-trained model
 If you do not want to train the model you can simply run the TestEmotionDetector.py without using TrainEmotionDetector.py

+If you want to detect emotions in a video you can comment line 19 in TestEmotionDetector.py and uncomment line 23 and add the path of the video file.